-Best all-around hair ties
+Best overall hair ties

 “My absolute favorite hair ties are the Goody Ouchless elastics,” says Felix Fischer, a hairstylist in New York.
 “They’re perfect for every texture because they’ll never pull on the shaft, which is great for hair that needs some extra TLC,” he adds.
 These are also nice because they’re available in black, brown (seen here), and blond, so that the colors help the tie blend seamlessly into strands.

-Best hair ties for short hair
+Best mini hair ties

 For short cuts, braid ties, or any other smaller twist, Polko swears by Polybands, which slide easily on and off and come in five compact sizes, which tend to work better for smaller ponytails or buns.
 The clear, reusable hair elastics disappear even into the most intricate of styles.
 “Always Polybands.
 Always,” she says.